 When Olli joined our team early May in Madagascar, we drove to Mahajanga.
 Journey was long, occasionally dusty and super hot, but definitely worth it.
 On the way, we also collected some data about dry forests near western coastline.

-In Mahajanga, the local team of Eden reforestation projects shared information about their amazing work near Mahajanga, showed us local reforestation sites and nursery.
+In Mahajanga, the local team of Eden reforestation projects shared information about their amazing work near Mahajanga, showed us local reforestation sites and their nursery.
 Please visit Eden’s website to read more about their objectives and work in Madagascar and other countries.

 Later on the way back to Tana we stopped at Ankarafantsika to meet Eden’s local team which showed their work around Ankarafantsika National Park.